SSD2015/219244/Schedule.md

 3. GRASP practice.
 4. Free time to work on projects.

+#### Week 8 Assignment
+* Prepare to demo your EL2 work product next week.
+* Please study how to use JUnit and how to write test cases.

+---
 ### Week 7 Lab
 1. Each team will demo their application.
 2. Discuss and submit the Design Patterns assignment from week 6.